yandex-cloud/geesefs/README.md

 \* Directory renames are allowed in Goofys for directories with no more than 1000 entries and the limit is hardcoded

 List of non-POSIX behaviors/limitations for GeeseFS:
+* symbolic links are only restored correctly when using Yandex S3 because standard S3 doesn't return user metadata in listings and detecting symlinks in standard S3 would require an additional HEAD request for every file in listing which would make listings too slow
 * does not store file mode/owner/group, use `--(dir|file)-mode` or `--(uid|gid)` options
 * does not support hard links
 * does not support special files (block/character devices, named pipes)